 Spay and Neuter

-A rite of passage for any healthy pet is being spayed or neutered when they reach the appropriate age.
+A rite of passage for any healthy pet is spay or neuter surgery when they reach the appropriate age.
 As conventional as spay and neuter surgeries are, their importance cannot be overstated.
 With millions of dogs and cats in danger of being euthanized every year, we encourage the pet parents of Dunedin and surrounding areas to take proactive (and responsible) measures to prevent unwanted litters and a larger stray animal population in their community.

 How Spaying or Neutering Helps Your Pet